XJie0818/HST-POI/README.md

 ## Running
 To run experiments on the Gowalla dataset, you must first generate the required hypergraph structure:

-Friendship Hypergraph: Run friend2id.py followed by friendgraph.py.
+**Friendship Hypergraph**: Run friend2id.py followed by friendgraph.py.

 After generating both graphs, you can train the model with default hyperparameters using: